ZiaddZaki/ZiaddZaki/README.md

 ### 💼 What I Do
 - ⚛️ Building modern web apps with **React.js**
 - 🎨 Styling with **Tailwind CSS** and clean responsive layouts
-- 🧩 Working with **.NET MVC** on full-stack projects
+- 🧠 Problem solving using **C++** and **Python**
-- 💻 Comfortable with **HTML, CSS, JavaScript, C++, and Python**
+- 💻 Strong foundation in **HTML, CSS, and JavaScript**

 ---

 ### 🛠️ Projects I've Worked On
-- **Clothing Store Management System** (Graduation Project)
-  🔹 Built using .NET MVC — focused on managing products, orders, and user roles

 - **Travel Dealer** (College Project)
-  🔹 Designed front-end layouts for an intuitive travel booking platform
+  🔹 Designed a user-friendly interface to simplify travel bookings
-  🔹 Handled both UI/UX and back-end DB logic (without API integration)

-- **Car Maintenance System**
-  🔹 Structured views and user interactions with Razor + .NET
+  🔹 Focused on layout structure and user experience

+- **Personal UI Components Library** *(Ongoing)*
+  🔹 Built a reusable set of styled React components with Tailwind
+  🔹 Aims to speed up development and maintain design consistency

+- **Responsive Portfolio Website**
+  🔹 Showcased my projects, skills, and contact info
+  🔹 Fully responsive, built with React & Tailwind

 ---

 ### 🌱 Currently Learning
-- Advanced React patterns & hooks
+- Advanced React (Hooks, Context API, Performance optimization)
-- TypeScript for scalable front-end projects
+- TypeScript for scalable front-end apps
-- Clean architecture and testing best practices
+- Framer Motion for interactive animations

 ---